abhimanyu-it/Analytics-project/README.md

 i)	 Distribution of room type and neighbourhood groups.<br>
 ii)	 Geographical distribution of listings across different locations in nyc.<br>
 iii) Key performing indicators for hosts.<br>
-iv)	 Important features influencing rental prices and occupancy
+iv)	 Important features influencing rental prices and occupancy rates.

 At end you have to **draw conclusions** on the insights gathered from the exploratory data analysis process.
 ### Tools